bgd-labs/aave-proposals-v3/src/20231106_AaveV3Ethereum_AaveFundingUpdates/AaveFundingUpdates.md

 - Deposit 1.5M units of USDC from Treasury into Aave v3 Ethereum (received from Polygon bridge)
 - Deposit 750k units of USDT from Treasury into Aave v3 Ethereum (received from Polygon bridge)
+- Withdraw 900k units of USDC from Aave v2 Ethereum Pool into USDC
+- Deposit 900k of USDC into Aave v3 Ethereum Pool (withdrawn in previous step)

 Swap the following asset holdings to GHO: